ipbus/ipbus-firmware/components/neo430_wrapper/README.md

 Address of `24AA025E` on I2C bus given by the `UID_I2C_ADDR` generic.

 The MAC address is always read from the `24AA025E` unique ID area.
 This guarantees a unique ( and value ) 48-bit MAC address.
-The MAC address can be read over a serial terminal connected to
+The MAC address can be read from the PROM and displayed by typing a coomand over a serial terminal.

 The IP address is read from the PROM and can be set by typing a command over a serial terminal.
-19200 baud, 8N1.

 Uses the [NEO430](https://github.com/stnolting/neo430/) soft core processor.